Maryland dam needs to reduce environmental impact

-Business as usual won’t be enough for a Maryland hydroelectric dam to get its federal license renewed.
+Changes need to be made at a Maryland hydroelectric dam before its federal license can be renewed, state environmental regulators say.

-The Maryland Department of the Environment announced Friday that the energy company Exelon, which operates the Conowingo Dam on the Susquehanna River, must take steps to lessen its environmental impact.
-Among other requirements, Exelon must reduce the amount of sediment and nutrients that flow downstream.
+The Maryland Department of the Environment announced Friday that Exelon, the energy company that runs the Conowingo Dam, needs to reduce the amount of sediment and nutrients that flow downstream, among other requirements.
+As part of the federal licensing process, Maryland has to certify that the facility meets state water quality standards.

-The Conowingo Dam has been in operation for nearly a century.
-Officials say it’s the largest in the state.
-The state environmental agency says it didn’t approve Exelon’s 2014 renewal application because of insufficient information about water quality impacts.
+“The Conowingo Dam sediment problem has been building up and ignored for decades, and this comprehensive strategy — the Water Quality Certification — requires restoration for the nutrient and sediment pollution, and also it requires a more balanced flow regime for the river,” said Maryland Secretary of the Environment Ben Grumbles.
+“It also includes significant improvements for fish and eel passage.”

-Exelon says it’s committed to restoring and sustaining the Chesapeake Bay’s health.
+According to the water quality certification, Exelon also needs to improve debris removal and study the feasibility of installing and running a solar trash wheel similar to ones used in Baltimore.

 Most Read Nation & World Stories